Last Updated: January 19, 2026

 The key difference is that intelligent automation is more of an umbrella term for a comprehensive approach to process automation, while AI automation specifically refers to using AI technologies as the core automation mechanism.

 Think of it this way: all AI automation is a form of intelligent automation, but not all intelligent automation necessarily uses AI.
-Some intelligent automation solutions might combine simpler rule-based RPA with workflow tools and only use AI for specific components.
+Many stacks still rely on rules and RPA for stable steps, then add AI document process automation or AI data process automation where variability and unstructured content make rules brittle.

 Accelerate AP with AI-Driven Invoice Automation